SteeltoeOSS/Samples/MusicStore/README.md

 * MySql Database Server - Default database used by all MusicStore services.
 * Redis Cache - Optional!
 Note you have to specifically build/publish MusicStoreUI service to use Redis (Details below).

 Note: Redis Cache is required if you want to scale the MusicStoreUI app to multiple instances (e.g. cf scale musicui -i 2+).
-It is not required to scale the other microservices.
+Redis is not required to scale the other micro-services.

 Before pushing the application to CloudFoundry you need to create those services.
-If you plan on using Redis, set the environment varialble USE_REDIS_CACHE=true before running these command.
+If you plan on using Redis, set the environment variable USE_REDIS_CACHE=true before running these command.

 1. `cf target -o myOrg -s mySpace`
 2. `cd Samples/MusicStore`